ba-st/Stargate/docs/MigrationGuide.md

 # Migration Guide

+## Migration from v6 to v7

+- Pharo 7 support is now deprecated, use Pharo 8 or 9.
+- There's a new `Loggers` group in the baseline that's included now by default in the `Deployment` group.
+- The garbage collector invocation count metric changed its name, both in Prometheus and JSON formats
+  - `garbage_collector_invokations` is now `garbage_collector_invocations`
+  - `Garbage Collector invokations` is now `Garbage Collector invocations`

+  This name change can impact previously collected metrics or filters
+- Dependencies udpated:
+  - [`Launchpad`](https://github.com/ba-st/Launchpad) was updated to v4
+  - [`ZTimestamp`](https://github.com/svenvc/ztimestamp) is now a dependency
+- The application configuration plugin now needs that the `#provider` option evaluates to an instance of `ApplicationConfiguration`

 ## Migration from v5 to v6

 Migration of APIs using CORS will be performed automatically via rewrite